cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ~~~
   Inputs: None

-  Outputs: (nonce, comm), a tuple of nonce and nonce commitment pairs.
+  Outputs: (nonce, comm), a tuple of nonce and nonce commitment pairs,
+    where each value in the nonce pair is a Scalar and each value in
+    the nonce commitment pair is an Element

   def commit():
     hiding_nonce = G.RandomNonzeroScalar()